 You’ll find this tradition adhered to most of all in the Cyclades, an island group in the Aegean.
 But what does it all mean?
 Well, having your window sills, doors, window shutters, and basically everything but the walls (which are white) painted blue is supposed to keep evil away.
 It’s an ancient belief that’s even followed in some Indian cities.
 The color is called kyanos, and is where the name for the color “cyan” comes from.
 That, and “cyanide.”

 24. Greek food has a tradition that goes back over 4000 years

-Greek cuisine is delicious.
+Greek cuisine is delicious, it’s even where saganaki comes from!
 It’s probably so delicious because Greece basically lies between Europe and Asia, so soaked up influences from all over the place.
 Interacting with various cultures over the years, things happened, and hey presto – Greek cuisine.
 There’s feta cheese (likely from Byzantium), loukaniko (a dried pork sausage linked to the Roman era), and pasteli (a candy bar straight outta Ancient Greece), to name a mere portion of all the tasty goodness.

 25. Greece was ruled by the Ottoman Empire for centuries

 You may think of Greece as this place that has existed without interruption since the Golden Age of Athens (minus the Romans’ interruption), but that’s not the case.
 In fact, the Turkey-based Ottoman Empire conquered Greece – and most of the Balkan countries – from the mid-15th century until a fierce war of independence in 1821.

 26. In Greece, lunch is the most important meal of the day